Reception Early Reading Project

 - book metalanguage

 - environment development

 The pilot project was delivered with a group of schools in Hertfordshire and will now expand across Hertfordshire and neighbouring counties.

 Participate in this project

-If you would like to participate in this project, complete the expression of interest to be contacted about future launch dates in for autumn 2019 and spring 2020 terms.
+If you would like to participate in this project, complete the expression of interest to be contacted about future launch dates.

-Launching: autumn 2019, please complete our expression of interest form.
+Launching: spring 2020 - please complete our expression of interest form.

 We are also offering bespoke tailored consultancy, using elements of the unique teaching strategies woven into the project, for those schools unable to participate in the full project.
 To find out more, email email@example.com